Report an injury or make a claim

 The first priority is to ensure you have sought the medical attention you require.
 Once you’re ready, follow these steps to start your claim.

 Let your employer know that you’ve been injured as soon as possible.
-A representative such as a family member or friend can do this if you are unable to do so.
+If you’re physically unable to do this yourself, a colleague, family member or friend can do this on your behalf.

 Employers must report certain incidents to SafeWork SA on 1800 777 209.